HealthInfo Canterbury

 Other things that can increase the chances of you getting thrombophlebitis include:

-If you haven't had thrombophlebitis before, you should go to your GP and they'll examine you.
-The appearance of the affected area and your symptoms are usually enough to diagnose thrombophlebitis.
+Your general practice team will usually diagnose thrombophlebitis from the appearance of the affected area and your symptoms.
 If they suspect that you might have a deep vein thrombosis (DVT) as well as thrombophlebitis, they may refer you for an ultrasound test.

 Treatment options for thrombophlebitis include: